ddev/ddev/docs/content/developers/building-contributing.md

 make push VERSION=<tag>
 ```

-If you’re pushing to a repo other than the one wired into the Makefile (like `ddev/ddev-webserver`):
+If you’re pushing to a repository other than the one wired into the Makefile (like `ddev/ddev-webserver`):

 ```
 cd containers/ddev-webserver